2023 24 Hours of Daytona: Qualifying

-Qualifying was broken into four sessions.
 The first was for cars in the GTD Pro and GTD classes.
 Mercedes-AMG cars dominated the session, taking the top four spots overall and claiming pole position in both classes, with the No. 79 WeatherTech Racing entry driven by Maro Engel earning pole in GTD Pro and the No. 57 Winward Racing entry driven by Philip Ellis setting the fastest time among all GTD entries.
 The best non-Mercedes entry was the No. 23 Heart of Racing Team Aston Martin driven by Ross Gunn.
 Porsche, with a new rendition of their GT3 car, struggled during qualifying, with their best qualified car being the No. 16 Wright Motorsports entry in 21st position among GTD cars, 2.8 seconds behind the fastest lap.